AlyssaRBrown/CS_EXCEL_PROJECT/README.md

 ##  **Modifications**
-All tickets were set to "closed" to simulate the correct environment for the business case.
+Find and Replace tool: All tickets were set to "closed" to simulate the correct environment for the business case.
 The null dates of the resolution were set to Saturday, June 3rd.

-This was done using the find and replace tool.
-Yearly "total amount spent at the company" columns were inserted to compare any potential purchase changes after the customer service inquiry.
-This was done using
+Random Number Generator formula: Yearly "total amount spent at the company" columns were inserted to compare any potential purchase changes after the customer service inquiry.
+These numbers were then set in stone to ensure they did not recalculate once the foormula was re-run.